Fishing feud at end of the world split US and UK over Russia

 Under U.S. law, fishing conducted in a way that disregards conservation measures, such as catch limits, adopted by international fishery organizations to which the U.S. is a party, is considered illegal.
 Vessels that engage in such activity can be denied access to U.S. ports and blacklisted within the Antarctic commission framework.

 Meanwhile, the U.K. has shown no sign of backing down.
-Even with no conservation measure in place, it insists it will continue to operate the fishery in the conservative way it always has, basing its decisions on the quota and other guidelines proposed by commison scientists.
+Even with no conservation measure in place, it insists it will continue to operate the fishery in the conservative way it always has, basing its decisions on the quota and other guidelines proposed by commision scientists.

 “Russia egregiously blocked the agreed catch limits citing spurious scientific concerns not recognized by any other member of the CCAMLR,” the U.K.’s foreign office said in a statement.
 “The UK will continue to operate the toothfish fishery within the framework agreed by all CCAMLR Members.”